 Revision Date： February 20, 2014

-The Environmental Subcommittee, chaired by an Executive Officer who has been designated by the CSR Committee, is convened five times a year.
-It deliberates the following matters and gives progress reports to the CSR Committee.
+The Environmental Subcommittee is chaired by an Executive Officer who has been designated by the Sustainability Committee.
+It deliberates the following matters and gives progress reports to the Sustainability Committee.

-The Environmental Subcommittee, chaired by an Executive Officer who has been designated by the CSR Committee, is convened four times a year.
-It deliberates the following matters and gives progress reports to the CSR Committee.
+The Environmental Subcommittee, chaired by an Executive Officer who has been designated by the Sustainability Committee, is convened.
+It deliberates the following matters and gives progress reports to the Sustainability Committee.

 Functions as the secretariat of the Environmental Subcommittee and convenes periodic meetings for persons in charge of the environment.